Scientific Name

 Description

-Agave Cactus is a reasonably easy and tolerant plant and should grow well given the basic guidelines for growing cacti and other succulents.
-However, this is a desert species adapted to arid conditions and seems to benefit from intense solar radiation.
-Therefore, it should always be moved to a position outside during the warmer months of spring through early fall to benefit from exposure to direct sunlight and summer's increased temperatures.
+Agave Cactus is reasonably easy and tolerant and should grow well, given the basic guidelines for growing cacti and other succulents.
+However, this desert species, adapted to arid conditions, seems to benefit from intense solar radiation.
+Therefore, it should always be moved to an outdoor position during the warmer months of spring through early fall to benefit from exposure to direct sunlight and summer's higher temperatures.

-Grown exclusively indoors, this species will slowly languish from the comparatively low light levels of interior spaces and will probably never really thrive.
-However, grown outdoors, this plant has proven to be a reliable bloomer, invariably producing intermittent blooms from spring to fall.
+If grown exclusively indoors, this species will slowly languish in the comparatively low light levels of interior spaces and probably never thrive.
+However, it has proven reliable when grown outdoors, consistently producing intermittent blooms from spring to fall.

-Agave Cactus tolerate a remarkable amount of rain through their outdoor growing season despite its desert origins.
+Agave Cactus tolerates a remarkable amount of rain during its outdoor growing season.
 Still, their large, turnip-like roots can be very susceptible to root rot when exposed to extended cold and wet conditions.
-So, the potting medium should be especially gritty to provide that extra drainage necessary for this species.
-Also, extra care should be given through the winter months to prevent overwatering this species.
+So, the potting medium should be especially gritty to provide the extra drainage this species needs.
+Also, extra care should be given during winter to prevent overwatering this species.
 Many growers do not water this plant at all in the winter.

 Links